 A friend sent me an article describing Tesla’s most recent price hikes as a reaction to inflation.
 He said, “I thought costs don’t matter to pricing.”
 (I can hear the snark in his voice as I type that.)
 Immediately, I launched back with my two most common arguments.
+Read on to learn more about cost plus pricing.

 First, just because a firm uses costs to set prices doesn’t mean that company is doing the right thing.
 I might argue they are doing the wrong thing, but are still successful.
 A lot of companies use cost-plus and are successful.
 I would argue they could be more successful.